-Peter Hanlon is a Senior Research and Policy Analyst for the Water and Energy Program at GRACE.
+Peter Hanlon is Program Director for the Water and Energy Programs at GRACE.
 Peter has worked for numerous organizations on issues ranging from estuarine health to watershed management, land use planning and renewable energy.
 Peter earned his BA in Geography from the University of New Hampshire and an MA in Marine Affairs from the University of Rhode Island.

 It sounds strange, but saltwater fish and freshwater resources are closely linked.
 A new study calculated for the first time just how much freshwater would be needed to replace fish and other marine protein in our diets with protein produced on land.